 How Do I Know If I Have Anxiety or Depression?

 Perhaps you have were already diagnosed with anxiety or depression and offered only pharmaceutical medications as treatment.
 Or perhaps you are not feeling like yourself.
-Our team at the Sklar Center will evaluate you.
-They will determine whether you have anxiety, depression or a combination of symptoms.
+Susan Sklar MD will evaluate you.
+She and her staff will determine whether you have anxiety, depression or a combination of symptoms.
 Although, you might just recognize anxiety and depression by the descriptions below.

 - Nervousness, restlessness, or being tense